Site Cleanup

 Fuel Spills

-The most common material spilled in Alachua County falls into the fuel category and includes diesel fuel, kerosene, home heating oil, and jet fuels.
-By far, the most commonly spilled fuel is diesel fuel.
+The most common Hazardous Material spilled in Alachua County is gasoline, diesel fuel, kerosene, home heating oil, and jet fuel.
+By far, the most spilled fuel is diesel fuel.

-Most trucks traveling through Alachua County are powered by diesel engines.
+Most commercial vehicles traveling through Alachua County are powered by diesel engines.
 The fuel for these trucks is contained in saddle tanks that are located on the cab of a truck, just below each of the doors.
-Their capacity can range from 100 to 200 gallons, allowing a total conveyance of up to 400 gallons of fuel.
-The placement of these tanks puts them in an extremely vulnerable position, subject to punctures from road debris, vehicle accidents, and numerous other hazards.
+Their capacity can range from 100 to 200 gallons, allowing a total conveyance of up to 500 gallons of fuel.
+The placement of these tanks puts them in an extremely vulnerable position, subject to damage and punctures from road debris, vehicle accidents, and numerous other hazards, which result in discharges to the environment.

-The most common type of hazardous materials incident in Alachua County results from vehicle accidents, where the fuel tank is damaged and releases fuel.
-Hydraulic oil can also be spilled during an accident or when hydraulic lines fail on a truck or piece of heavy equipment.
-Fuel and hydraulic oil are relatively easily recovered when the material spills on the ground or roadway.
-Upon arriving at the scene of a spill, Fire / Rescue works diligently to prevent any material from entering the storm drain system and subsequently any of the County’s waterways.
+The most common type of hazardous materials incidents in Alachua County results from motor vehicle accidents, where a fuel tank is damaged and releases fuel.
+Hydraulic oil can also be spilled during an accident or when a hydraulic line fails on a truck or piece of heavy equipment.
+Upon arriving at the scene of a spill, Environmental Protection and Fire / Rescue work diligently to prevent any materials from entering into a storm drain system, waterway or the soil and subsequently any of the County’s waterways or ground water.